Combined CPAP & Oral Appliance Sleep Apnea Therapy – Las Vegas, NV

 Sadly, patients who suffer from severe sleep apnea may not be able to achieve the good night of rest they deserve with only a custom oral appliance.
-However, it’s just as likely that they don’t want to return to using their CPAP machine, which is effective but dissuades patient use because of the significant pressure and noise involved.
+However, it’s just as likely that they don’t want to return to using their CPAP machine, which is effective, but dissuades many patients because of the significant pressure and noise involved.
 Isn’t there an option somewhere in the middle?
-Here at iSleepSolutions, Dr. Pamela West is happy to answer that question in the affirmative.
-Our Summerlin, NV practice can provide valuable assistance with combined therapy, a solution to sleep apnea that combines the best elements of both oral appliance therapy and CPAP therapy for a truly exceptional result.
+Here at iSleepSolutions, Dr. Pam West is happy to answer that question in the affirmative.
+Our Las Vegas, NV practice can provide valuable assistance with combined therapy, a solution to sleep apnea that combines the best elements of both oral appliance therapy and CPAP therapy for a truly exceptional result.

 The traditional CPAP method involves a breathing device that forcibly keeps your airway open throughout the night with the help of pressurized air.
 This device is attached to the face and typically covers both the mouth and the nose.
 CPAP is generally considered the ideal treatment to combat sleep apnea – so why are so many patients still exhausted and suffering?
 It’s because CPAP is often thought to be too noisy, uncomfortable, or just plain unpleasant.
 This results in patients forgoing treatment in favor of a more relaxed resting experience, even if they’re still constantly being roused by their sleep apnea.